daniel-furman/Furman-and-Goldsby/README.md

 ---

-The programming outputs are available in the `Firn_notebook.ipynb` Jupyter file, where each python script is ran in a easy to follow order based on the workflow of our study.
+The programming outputs are available in the `Firn_notebook.ipynb` Jupyter file, where each python script is ran in an order based on our workflow.

 * How does grain size, strain state, and microstructure influence the rheological behavior of ice compaction among glaciers and ice sheets?